 Fiona Kidman has used the north as the setting for several novels.
 The poet Hone Tuwhare, of Ngāpuhi descent, reflected on his Northland origins in some of his work, while Glenn Colquhoun, then a doctor at the small Bay of Islands settlement of Te Tii, won a national award for his first book of poetry, The art of walking upright (1999).

-In 1840 at Russell, the English immigrant Barzillai Quaife published the New Zealand Advertiser and Bay of Islands Gazette – the second paper in the country.
+In 1840 at Russell, the English immigrant Barzillai Quaife published the New Zealand Advertiser and Bay of Islands Gazette – the second newspaper in the colony.
 But Quaife’s support of Māori rights and censure of government led to a clash with authority.
 The last issue appeared in December 1840.
 Two years later Quaife launched another, the Bay of Islands Observer, but his critical remarks soon led to his dismissal.

 Northland’s newspapers have helped build local identity.
 The Northland Age at Kaitāia had its origins in 1904.
 The Northern Advocate was launched at Whāngārei in 1875.
-It was purchased in 1902 by Frank Mander, the father of author Jane Mander who until 1906 was its junior reporter.
+It was purchased in 1902 by Frank Mander, the father of author Jane Mander, who until 1906 was its junior reporter.
 Dargaville and Kaikohe have also had long-lived newspapers.

 Theatrical and literary groups have flourished in some towns.
-Regular arts and music festivals are held, notably the Bay of Islands Arts Festival based at Kerikeri.
+Regular arts and music festivals are held, notably the biennial Bay of Islands Arts Festival based at Kerikeri.
 Northland has produced nationally recognised performers such as comedian Pio Terei, and Warren Maxwell, a vocalist with Trinity Roots and saxophonist with Fat Freddy’s Drop.
-Renowned opera singer Joan Kennaway has long trained Northland singers of international repute, such as baritone Kawiti Waetford.
+Renowned opera singer Joan Kennaway trained Northland singers of international repute, such as baritone Kawiti Waetford.

 (National Institute of Water and Atmospheric Research (NIWA) data, 1981–2010)